US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/ops/README.md

 ## /cloud-deployment

-Bicep files to provision resources in the Azure cloud environment with support for both commerial and US gov regions.
+Bicep files to provision resources in the Azure cloud environment with support for both commercial and US gov regions.
 The bicep files are broken down to deploy a subset of what is needed by USTP Case Management System (CAMS).
 Use the **main bicep**, _ustp-cams.bicep_, to provision complete Azure resources.

 Note the following assumptions:
 - Account used to execute bicep code has the necessary permission to provision all resources.